Can I Get Maintenance From My Spouse in Kentucky?

 - The other spouse’s ability to pay any requested support while still meeting his or her own financial needs.

 During and after a divorce, a court may issue several different types of spousal maintenance orders.

 For instance, the judge may issue a temporary maintenance order that lasts for the duration of the divorce case itself.
 Once the divorce becomes final, the judge may issue additional short- and long-term support orders, which may be further revised as circumstances change.

-Keep in mind, spousal maintenance in Kentucky is generally not supposed to last indefinitely—the goal is to provide the requesting spouse with sufficient resources to eventually attain financial independence.
+Keep in mind that spousal maintenance in Kentucky is generally not supposed to last indefinitely—the goal is to provide the requesting spouse with sufficient resources to eventually attain financial independence.

 Does Adultery Affect Alimony Awards?

 Kentucky is a “no-fault” state when it comes to divorce.
 This means that it is no longer necessary for either spouse to prove the other committed misconduct as grounds for divorce.

 But under a 1973 decision by the Kentucky Supreme Court, judges may still consider adultery as a factor when deciding how much spousal maintenance to award.
 To be clear, however, a judge cannot outright deny spousal maintenance due to the requesting spouse’s adultery.

 For more information on this area, see our overview of divorce and related content on mediation and collaborative law.
 Visit the Super Lawyers directory to find an experienced divorce attorney in your area.